Vegan Citrus Cranberry Quick Bread

 Simple.
 Even though the holidays are over and fresh cranberries might not be as abundant, I made this bread for my brother and father, and they loved it.

 Like most of us, I didn’t grow up vegan.
-I came to veganism through vegetarianism twelve years ago—back when there were limited vegan options.
-This was well before vegan cheese could melt.
+I came to veganism through vegetarianism twelve years ago, back when there were limited vegan options and well before vegan cheese could melt.

-adventurous eater and would frequently try to impress my family with my newfound love of vegan cooking.
+I’m an adventurous eater and would frequently try to impress my family with my newfound love of vegan cooking.
 Like any beginner, I had some successes and tons and tons of barely edible failures.
 Let’s say that it wasn’t surprising that my family would hesitate before tasting something I prepared.

 I’ve been taking all kinds of food over to my dad’s house since my mom passed away.
 This bread, inspired by Orange Cranberry Muffins from Isa Chandra Moskowitz, was one of the first things I took over to him and my brother, who was visiting from out of state.

 This vegan citrus cranberry quick bread puts cranberries front and center.
 Here in the US, cranberries begin to make an appearance in grocery stores in November, just in time for Thanksgiving and will disappear shortly after the Christmas Holiday in December.